-As a result of ongoing research, the Nortel TPS team has added multiple rules to the spyware-put and backdoor rule sets to provide coverage for emerging threats from these technologies.
+Additionally, as a result of ongoing research, the Nortel Threat Protection System team has added multiple rules to the spyware-put and backdoor rule sets to provide coverage for emerging threats from these technologies.

 WARNING: Nortel Threat Protection System customers must upgrade to 4.5.1 prior to applying this patch.
 Failure to upgrade will result in sensor failure when installing these rules.